igorti/solvi-docs/source/index.html.md

 To use Solvi API you first need an *API key*.
 You will get an API key from Solvi, [contact us](mailto:support@solvi.nu) to get your key.
 If you for some reason need to revoke a key, you can also contact us.

-Please note that the API key should be kept secret and not be exposed to end users: for example, never send the API key to a web browser.
+Please note that the API key should be kept secret and not be exposed to end-users: for example, never send the API key to a web browser.

-With the API key, you can access general API methods, for example to [register new users](#register-new-user) in Solvi, and create user specific tokens.
+With the API key, you can access general API methods, for example, to [register new users](#register-new-user) in Solvi, and create user-specific tokens.

 Requests requiring an API key should add the `X-Api-Key` header:

 `X-Api-Key: <your-api-key>`

-> Example user specific request:
+> Example user-specific request:

 ```shell
 curl "api_endpoint_here"